Christmas: Traditional cuisine

 A special Christmas family meal is traditionally an important part of the holiday's celebration, and the food served varies greatly from country to country.
 Some regions have special meals for Christmas Eve, such as Sicily, where 12 kinds of fish are served.
-In the United Kingdom and countries influenced by its traditions, a standard Christmas meal includes turkey, goose or other large bird, gravy, potatoes, vegetables, sometimes bread, and cider.
+In the United Kingdom and countries influenced by its traditions, a standard Christmas meal includes turkey, goose or other large bird, gravy, potatoes, vegetables, sometimes bread, cider, and, in more recent decades, nut roast.
 Special desserts are also prepared, such as Christmas pudding, mince pies, fruit cake and Yule log cake.

 In Poland and Scandinavia, fish is often used for the traditional main course, but richer meat such as lamb is increasingly served.
 In Sweden, it is common with a special variety of smörgåsbord, where ham, meatballs, and herring play a prominent role.
 In Germany, France, and Austria, goose and pork are favored.
 Beef, ham, and chicken in various recipes are popular worldwide.
 The Maltese traditionally serve Imbuljuta tal-Qastan, a chocolate and chestnuts beverage, after Midnight Mass and throughout the Christmas season.
 Slovenes prepare the traditional Christmas bread potica, bûche de Noël in France, panettone in Italy, and elaborate tarts and cakes.
 Panettone, an Italian type of sweet bread and fruitcake, originally from Milan, Italy, usually prepared and enjoyed for Christmas and New Year in Western, Southern, and Southeastern Europe, as well as in South America, Eritrea, Australia and North America.

 The eating of sweets and chocolates has become popular worldwide, and sweeter Christmas delicacies include the German stollen, marzipan cake or candy, and Jamaican rum fruit cake.
 As one of the few fruits traditionally available to northern countries in winter, oranges have been long associated with special Christmas foods.
 Eggnog is a sweetened dairy-based beverage traditionally made with milk, cream, sugar, and whipped eggs (which gives it a frothy texture).
 Spirits such as brandy, rum, or bourbon are often added.
 The finished serving is often garnished with a sprinkling of ground cinnamon or nutmeg.